mbrochh/whisper-youtube-transcribe/README.md

 that will make these commands crash.

 Youtube videos work very well.
-The only thing that I found is that sometimes, for very long videos, Whisper spams out and while it does transcribe everything correctly, it stops adding punctuation.
+The only thing that I found is that sometimes, for very long videos, Whisper spasms out and while it does transcribe everything correctly, it stops adding punctuation.
 Without full stops, the `do_summarize` module cannot create proper chunks with spacy (based on full sentences), and then the chunk gets too big and the API call to OpenAI fails.